Buildings of the Ciudad de las Artes y de Las Ciencias of Valencia.

 Prince Felipe Science Museum

 This avant-guard interactive science museum occupies around 40,000 m² spread over three floors.
-It is one of the mere popular and entertaining stops in a visit to the City of Arts and sciences.
+It is one of the more popular and entertaining stops on a visit to the City of Arts and Sciences.

 There are interactive activities, live experiences, and all other sorts of exhibits.
 Everyone will find something they will enjoy, but it is especially entertaining for kids.
 The Museum offers a complete program of scientific live events, which encourages the participation of the public and their collaboration with the monitors.